“You’ll miss us, y’know? You’ll get bored with nobody to talk to.“

 Who in Christ’s name is Debbie?

-I’m not adverse to signing a card and chipping in for the colleagues I work with.
+I’m not averse to signing a card and chipping in for the colleagues I work with.
 They’ve done the same for me, and it’s appreciated.

 But then one lands on your desk for somebody you’ve never met.